-We have relatively few employees in relation to our market capitalisation-and market value.
-That's why each and every

-Board of Directors Women 57% Men 43% Executive Management Team Women 50% 50% Men employee is highly significant for our business.
+We have relatively few employees in relation to our market capitalisation and market value.
+That is why each and every employee is highly significant for our business.
 One way of showing our appreciation for the contribution of each individual to our shared success is via our profit-sharing fund.
 Everyone who works for us is covered by the fund and the amount set aside is the same for everyone, whether they work in property management, at the office or are a member of the Executive Management Team.